Migrations, Political Culture, and Economic Base

 These are the “cavaliers” whose heritage and lifestyle was embraced by future “Deep South” elites in the period previous to the American Civil War.
 These traditions and the values subsumed in them legitimized the economic-political system they established.
 They are the Elites referenced in the opening statement in “Gone With the Wind“.
 The system Royalists set up in the Tidewater preserved in the New World a way of life lost in the Old.
 Political-economic-society was fused, and the “system” was “owned” by the powerful land-owning families and their patriarchs.
 The contrast with the Yankee (and other northern cultures) is obvious, and it generated a serious literature in both north and south–a literature lost since about 2000.

 Indentured servants that survived the experience were provided with fifty acres (usually on the colony’s western periphery–today’s Shenandoah Valley).
 Many attempted to establish their own version of a Virginia manor, most were unsuccessful.
 Several populist uprisings sporadically occurred (1663, 1675, 1683–1786-7 Shay’s Rebellion was not the last).
 This quarrelsome workforce obviously did not work well and another replaced it: African slaves.
-In the process a new grouping was added to the cast-off Scots-Irish borderland refugees which did not arrive in serious numbers until the 1750’s.

 Where did these early African slaves come from?
 The Portuguese were the original slave traders, establishing outposts along the African coast during the 16th century; they brought it to Brazil and the Barbados in the 1650’s.
 In the Azores, Barbados, and Brazil, the crop was sugar cane–and slavery was key to producing that product in bulk for export.
 Financial syndicates (such as Cooper & Locke’s Royal African Company and the Dutch West India Company) invested in the slave trade as well as African coast slave factories.